cuba/PiuPiu/README.md

 ## Updates

 ### 1.4.0
+* Change `Request` protocol to return a `URLRequest`
+* Replace  `Dispatcher` and `NetworkDispatcher` with `NetworkSerializer`.
+* Callbacks will only be triggered once.
+Once a callback is triggered, its reference is released (nullified).
+  * This is to prevent memory leaks.
-* Remove Request, Dispatcher, NetworkDispatcher and ServerProvider.
-Should use DataDispatcher, UploadDispatcher, and DownloadDispatcher which use a basic URLRequest.
+* Added `DataDispatcher`, `UploadDispatcher`, and `DownloadDispatcher` protocols which use a basic `URLRequest`.
-  * If you need to re-implement NetworkDispatcher and (Dispatcher) yourself and just delegate the methods to the provided URLRequestDispatcher.
+  * Added `URLRequestDispatcher` class which implements all 3 protocols.
+  * Added weak callbacks on dispatchers including the `MockURLRequestDispatcher`.
+You must now have a reference to your dispatcher.
+  * Requests are cancelled when the dispatcher is de-allocated.
-* Added `cancellation` callback which may be manually called or is triggered when a nil is returned in `join` (series only), `then` or `replace` callbacks.
+* Added `cancellation` callback to `ResponseFuture`.
+  * This may be manually triggered using `cancel` or is or is manually triggered when a nil is returned in any `join` (series only), `then` or `replace` or `action` (`init`) callback.
+  * This callback does not cancel the actual requests but simply stops any further execution of the `ResponseFuture` after its final `cancellation` and `completion` callback.
 * Added a parallel `join` callback that does not pass a response object.
+This calback is non-escaping.
 * Slightly better multi-threading support.
   * by default, `then` is triggered on a background thread.
   * `success`, `response`, `error`, `completion`, and `cancellation` callbacks are always syncronized on the main thread.
-* Add progress updates.
+* Add progress updates via the `progress` callback.
-* Add better request mocking tools
+* Add better request mocking tools via the `MockURLRequestDispatcher`.

 ### 1.3.0
 * Rename `PewPew` to `PiuPiu`